Mahadi-Irl/CSE110-BRACU/README.md

 # CSE110: Programming Language I \[Fall - 2021\]

+**Description:** CSE110: Programming Language I gives an overview of basic operations, data types, operators, decision-making, and iterations.
+Advanced topics like list, tuple, dictionary, classes, and objects are also introduced.
+Students also learn to build and test small computer programs using an appropriate computer programming language.
+This course is taught using Python 3.

 > Solutions for the BRAC University Course - CSE110 Lab Assignments \[Fall - 2021\].
 >
 > Check the `.ipynb` files to get all the solutions of an assignment in a single file.